justingreerbbi/wordpress-oauth-server/readme.txt

 = Is there support for this plugin?
 Can you help me? =

 You can visit our <a href="http://wp-oauth.com/forums/" title="WordPress OAuth Server">support forum</a> for support.
-Although it takes the hard part away from dealing with OAuth it will require some knowledge on your behalf.

 = Can you set this up for me on my current website? =